 The lyre can still produce mesmerizing music in the hands of a master lyrist.
 He can transport you to the golden age of the Greek heroes and bask in the splendor of Olympus.

-Learning to play the lyre is like playing a harp.
+Learning to play the lyre is like playing the harp.
 The only difference is that you have a lesser number of strings to strum or pluck.
 This helps minimize the confusion that may arise from picking the correct string.

 If you start with a 4-stringed lyre, your musical journey will be so much easier.
 All you ever need to master is the correct sequencing of the different strings to produce a discernible melody.
 There are no embouchures to worry about.
 You can immerse yourself in the melodies that you produce.